stormasm/spanish/verbs/teachme/saber.md

 - Yo no sé cómo se llama.
 - No sé qué hacer.
-- Yo esquiaría pero no sé cómo.
+- Yo pescaría pero no sé cómo.

 ---

 - I don't know what it's called.
 - I don't know what to do.
-- I would ski, but I don’t know how.
+- I would fish, but I don’t know how.

 ---